squaremo/rabbit.js/README.md

 ### Socket types

-The socket type, passed as an argument to `Context#socket`, determines whether the socket is readable and writable, and what happens to buffers written to it.
+The socket type, passed as the first argument to `Context#socket`, determines whether the socket is readable and writable, and what happens to buffers written to it.
 Socket types are used in the pairs described below.

-**PUB**lish / **SUB**scribe: every SUB socket connected to <x> gets each message sent by a PUB socket connected to <x>; a PUB socket sends every message to each of its connections.
-SUB sockets are readable only, and PUB sockets are writable only.
+**PUBLISH** / **SUBSCRIBE** (also PUB / SUB): every SUB socket connected to <x> gets each message sent by a PUB socket connected to
+<x>; a PUB socket sends every message to each of its connections.
+SUB
+sockets are readable only, and PUB sockets are writable only.

 **PUSH** / **PULL**: a PUSH socket will send each message to a single connection, using round-robin.
 A PULL socket will receive a